Tattoo by Larry Brogan

 So I start to question; Where is all the love in the world if writing a simple letter to the going public is so difficult, more difficult than attaining a living.
 I guess there may be a few out there who are willing to listen, but as lamentations creep up — breeding itself from my very sunken nadir, I tell you all, I will have my day!!!
 I speak no evil.

 Recently, we held an open call for writers to submit a short story based on the Three Wise Monkeys, an infamous Japanese proverbial maxim.
-This is Amanda Lim’s interpretation of the maxim through her short story above.
+This is Jonathan Lim’s interpretation of the maxim through his short story above.
 Have your own interpretation of the maxim?
-Drop us a comment or send us your short story with the subject header as “Three Wise Monkeys” to firstname.lastname@example.org.
+Drop us a comment or send us your short story with the subject header as “Three Wise Monkeys” to email@example.com.